Sonata165/LeadInstrumentDetection/Readme.md

 | [Segment-level guitar classification](https://huggingface.co/LongshenOu/guitar-solo-segment-cls-mjn) | MJN | Single mixture track | guitar_seg_mjn.jaml |

 ### Use Pre-Trained Models
 You can conduct inference with the provided model checkpoints.
-After preparing the segment-level dataset, modify the `ckpt_fp` correspondingly in the hparam file.
-Then run the inference with
+After preparing the segment-level dataset, download the desired checkpoints with the link above, and then modify the `ckpt_fp` correspondingly in the hparam file.
+Please run the inference with

     python lightning_test.py [path/to/corresponding/hparam]